 Seasonal changes are one reason so many of us enjoy living in this area.
 Year-round interest in the landscape lies in planting a balanced mix of well-suited trees, shrubs, perennials, and annuals.
 An over reliance on any one feature can leave the gardens looking dull through much of the year.
-Designs that include a diversity of plantings are aesthetically pleasing, provide four-season interest, and are easier to maintain.
-Plant communities in the home landscape provide food and shelter for migrating songbirds, attract (and keep) beneficial insects, and allow us to enjoy spending time outdoors.
+We've all seen landscapes that are primarily lawn.
+Usually flat/one-dimensional with little design creativity and certainly no appeal to songbirds or other beneficials.
+On the other hand, designs that include a diversity of plantings provide four-season interest, are much easier to maintain, and allow us to enjoy spending time outdoors.

 Plantings have shifted from foundation to curb.